George Floyd killing: Fresh protests as Trump threatens to call in US military | DW | 31.05.2020

 Dozens of cities across the US, including Minneapolis, Atlanta and Washington, DC, saw further protests on Saturday over the killing of George Floyd while in police custody.

-Atlanta, Philadelphia and Los Angeles were among the cities which saw wide-scale demonstrations and introduced curfews for residents from 8 p. m. on Saturday night.
-Similar curfews were broken on Friday.
+Atlanta, Philadelphia and Los Angeles were among the cities to introduce curfews for residents from 8 p. m. on Saturday night.

 Police charged protesters who broke curfew in Minneapolis.
 At least 13 officers in Philadelphia were injured when peaceful protests turned violent, and police in several cities used tear gas in attempts to quell protests.